Arduino Coding Fundamentals: The Traffic Light

 50. Pulse-Width Modulation.
 You're acutely aware that the red LED appears brighter than the yellow or the green (a quick check of any LED datasheet confirms the reason) in this exercise we'll begin to explore how we can address the issue.
 First, Apple's Breathing LED.

-Before you get to the software side of these exercises you'll need to solder up your Traffic Light.
+Traffic Light Assembly and Testing.
+Before you get to the software side of these exercises you'll need to assemble and test your Traffic Light.
 Your Parts Kit consists of the following components,

+Roll over the image to the right to see how Jasper laid out the connections the board.
 Solder the PCB together making sure to orient the LEDs, and male headers, correctly.
 To confirm you have a working Traffic Light, insert the device into your Arduino into pins 11,12,13 & GND.
 Upload the Blink Example.
-The green light should be flashing.
+Observe the result.
+Does this make sense?